Fate of Russia warship unclear after Ukrainians claim strike

 Associated Press

-KYIV, Ukraine (AP) — Ukrainian officials said that their forces hit the flagship of Russia’s Black Sea fleet with missiles overnight, with one saying Thursday it sank.
+KYIV, Ukraine (AP) — Ukrainian officials said their forces hit the flagship of Russia’s Black Sea fleet with missiles, and one official said Thursday that the vessel sank.
 Russia said the Moskva was badly damaged by a fire that forced the warship’s evacuation but that it was still afloat.

 The loss of the warship named for the Russian capital would be a major military and symbolic defeat for Moscow as its troops regroup for a renewed offensive in eastern Ukraine after retreating from much of the north, including the capital.

-Russia did not acknowledge any attack but said a fire aboard the warship, which would typically have 500 sailors on board, forced the entire crew to evacuate the vessel.
+Russia did not acknowledge any attack but said a fire aboard the ship, which would typically have 500 sailors on board, forced the entire crew to evacuate.
 It later said the fire had been contained and that the ship would be towed to port with its guided missile launchers intact.

-The ship carries 16 missiles, and its removal from combat would greatly reduce Russia’s firepower in the Black Sea.
+The ship can carry 16 long-range cruise missiles, and its removal from combat would greatly reduce Russia’s firepower in the Black Sea.
 Regardless of the extent of the damage, any attack would represent a major blow to Russian prestige seven weeks into a war that is already widely seen as a historic blunder.

+It was not immediately possible to reconcile the vastly different accounts, and cloud cover made it impossible to locate the ship or determine its condition based on satellite photos.

-The news of damage to the ship came hours after some of Ukraine’s allies sought to rally new support for the embattled country.
-On a visit with leaders from three other EU countries on Russia’s doorstep who fear they could next be in Moscow’s sights, Lithuanian President Gitanas Nauseda declared that “the fight for Europe’s future is happening here.”
+The news of damage to the ship came hours after some of Ukraine’s allies visited the embattled country and sought to rally new support.
+The leaders of Poland, Lithuania, Latvia and Estonia hail from countries on Russia’s doorstep and fear they could be next.
+Lithuanian President Gitanas Nauseda declared that “the fight for Europe’s future is happening here.”

 The news of the flagship’s damage overshadowed Russian claims of advances in the southern port city of Mariupol, where they have been battling the Ukrainians since the early days of the invasion in some of the heaviest fighting of the war — at a horrific cost to civilians.

 Russian Defense Ministry spokesman Maj.
-Gen. Igor Konashenkov said Wednesday that 1,026 troops from the Ukrainian 36th Marine Brigade surrendered at a metals factory in the city.
+Gen. Igor Konashenkov said Wednesday that 1,026 Ukrainian troops surrendered at a metals factory in the city.
 But Vadym Denysenko, adviser to Ukraine’s interior minister, rejected the claim, telling Current Time TV that “the battle over the seaport is still ongoing today.”

 Russian state television broadcast footage that it said was from Mariupol showing dozens of men in camouflage walking with their hands up and carrying others on stretchers.
 One man held a white flag.

-Mariupol’s capture is critical for Russia because it would put a swath of territory in its control that would allow its forces in the south, who came up through the annexed Crimean Peninsula, to link up with troops in the eastern Donbas region, Ukraine’s industrial heartland and the target of the coming offensive.
+Mariupol’s capture is critical for Russia because it would allow its forces in the south, who came up through the annexed Crimean Peninsula, to fully link up with troops in the eastern Donbas region, Ukraine’s industrial heartland and the target of the coming offensive.

 Moscow-backed separatists have been battling Ukraine in the Donbas since 2014, the same year Russia seized Crimea.
 Russia has recognized the independence of the rebel regions in the Donbas.